DocOtak/docotak.github.io/docs/_posts/2006-04-20-ive-been-slacking-off.markdown

 tags: []
 comments: []
 ---
-<p>That's why I haven't posted anything as of late.
+That's why I haven't posted anything as of late.
 I'm working on getting some more photos posted.
 Stay tuned...?
-Anyone out there?</p>
+Anyone out there?